Call for Proposals – 2026 UNITED Conference

 Why Present at UNITED?

-Share your voice and contribute to a collective reimagining of access, wellbeing, innovation and sustainability by joining changemakers, educators, and community members committed to justice, restoration, and community care.
-Presenting at one of UNITED’s signature events offers a meaningful opportunity to elevate your professional profile while engaging in reflective dialogue and collaborative learning grounded in resilience and resistance.
-Your insight and leadership can help create spaces for rest, renewal, and action—empowering attendees to reclaim power in their personal, professional, and community-based work.
+Share your voice and contribute to the advancement of equity and sustainability in our community by connecting with changemakers, educators, and community members who are deeply committed to justice.
+Presenting at one of NMU’s signature events offers a meaningful opportunity to enhance your professional profile while engaging in thoughtful dialogue and collaborative learning.
+Your insight and leadership can inspire attendees to take action in both their personal and professional lives, making a lasting impact on the work of equity, inclusion, and community transformation.

 Session Types We’re Looking For